-A recent article \cite{Willard_2021} adopts meta transfer learning for predicting the dynamics of water temperature of un-monitored lakes.
-Since the data for the un-monitored lakes in insufficient and all the deep learning models need a lot of data to learn, this work utilizes the adequately available data of the monitored lakes to learn the models and transfer knowledge to the less resourceful domain.
-It exploits the data of the monitored lakes by extraction important characteristics and using two source models \ie process based and process guided deep learning, on each monitored lake and evaluate the performance of the models, thereby applying transfer learning for the un-monitored lakes.
-This meta knowledge of features and performance of the models of the monitored lakes is used to select the best model for the un-monitored lakes based on the lowest predicted error.
-These pre-trained models outperform on the target un-monitored lake as compared to the when no transfer of learning is performed.
+A recent article by \cite{Willard_2021} adopted meta-transfer learning for predicting the dynamics of the water temperature of unmonitored lakes.
+Since the data for the unmonitored lakes are insufficient and all deep learning models need a significant amount of data to learn, this work utilized the available data of the monitored lakes to learn the models and transfer knowledge to the domain with fewer resources.
+It exploits the monitored lake data by extracting important characteristics and using two source models, i.e., process-based and process-guided deep learning, on each monitored lake and evaluating the model performance, thereby applying transfer learning to the unmonitored lakes.
+This meta-knowledge of features and performance of the models of the monitored lakes is used to select the best model for the unmonitored lakes based on the lowest predicted error.
+These pre-trained models outperform on the target unmonitored lake compared to when no transfer of learning is performed.
 A very similar work by \cite{water_temp} also proposed a meta-transfer learning method for predicting daily maximum water temperatures in stream network, emphasizing the accurate forecasting of extreme temperature events.
 Their approach uses transfer learning to fine-tune models with historical data and meta-learning to reweight samples based on similarity They also incorporated an extreme value loss function and clustering to improve accuracy and efficiency.
 This method significantly enhances predictive performance for both normal and extreme periods.

-For the purpose of vehicle tracking using Unmanned Aerial Vehicle (UAV) \cite{Song_UAV}, uses a pretrained model for vehicle tracking on ground images and employs the model to adapt to the drone view images.
-From the deep learning viewpoint, vehicle tracking in UAV is an under-explored research area, as these videos have very less labelled data.
-To over come this availability of enough data problem, transfer learning is employed.
-Large dataset of ground view vehicle tracking are used to train a model, which is thereafter used by the drone-view dataset. therefore transferring features across landscapes.
-Whereas to adaptively extract shared features between both the domains (drone and ground view), meta learning is used.
-Therefore, transfer learning helps to overcome the data scarcity problem, while meta learning solves the issue of domain shift.
+For vehicle tracking using Unmanned Aerial Vehicle (UAV) \cite{Song_UAV}, used a pretrained model for vehicle tracking on ground images and employed the model to adapt to the drone view images.
+From a deep learning viewpoint, vehicle tracking in UAVs is an under-explored research area, as these videos have significantly less labeled data.
+Transfer learning is employed to overcome this problem of data availability.
+A large ground view vehicle tracking dataset is used to train a model, which is then used by the drone-view dataset, therefore transferring features across landscapes. meta-learning is used to adaptively extract shared features between both domains (drone and ground view).
+Therefore, transfer learning helps to overcome the data scarcity problem, while meta-learning solves the issue of domain shift.